as-celegen/hybrid-search/README.md

 - list-namespaces
 - delete-namespace

-Endpoints which can return vectors will return semantic embedding vectors is includeVectors field is set to true.
+Endpoints which can return vectors will return semantic embedding vectors if includeVectors field is set to true.

 ## Additional Notes